-Students who have successfully completed a treatment program may petition the Program Director of the specific Health Professions Program for consideration for readmission to the program.
+Students who have successfully completed a treatment program may petition the Program Director of the specific program for consideration for readmission to the program.
 Readmission will be on a space available basis in the next admission cycle.
 All petitions will be considered individually, and random screening may be required throughout the program if the student is readmitted.
-In any case, the general readmission policies of the College and the individual Health Professions program also will be adhered to.
+In any case, the general readmission policies of the College and the individual Health Professions program must be followed.